Skip to content

-To display a product on a page in your application, you must determine which calls are required to obtain all the necessary data for the product, and fetch the different data in parallel while caching it locally.
+To display a product in your application, determine which API calls are required for all necessary data.
+Fetch data in parallel and cache locally for performance.

 private string ValidateAvailability(int onHandValue, int? stockDisplayBreakPoint)